-What is it called when a diver comes up too fast?
+What happens if and when a diver comes up too fast?

 Why do they call decompression sickness the bends?

-Caissons were enormous compressed air boxes used to build riverine piers and abutments, which were first used to build the Brooklyn Bridge New York and Eads Bridge in St. Loius.
+Caissons were enormous compressed air boxes.
+These were used to build riverine piers and abutments and were first used to build the Brooklyn Bridge New York and Eads Bridge in St. Loius.

 The workers who worked in these Caissons suffered from decompression sickness.
-This is why it is sometimes referred to as Caisson disease too.
+Which is why decompression sickness is sometimes referred to as Caisson disease.